OpenBMB/MiniCPM/finetune/README_en.md

 ## Dataset Format Example

-Here, taking the AdvertiseGen dataset as an example, you can download the AdvertiseGen dataset from [Google Drive](https://drive.google.com/file/d/13_vf0xRTQsyneRKdD1bZIr93vBGOczrk/view?usp=sharing) or [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/b3f119a008264b1cabd1/?dl=1) .
-After extracting the AdvertiseGen directory, place it in the `data` directory and convert it into the following format dataset.

 > Please note, the fine-tuning code now includes a validation set, so for a complete set of fine-tuning datasets, it must contain training and validation datasets, while the test dataset is optional.
 Or, you can use the validation dataset in place of it.

 ```